SumanRajSharma/get_prime/README.md

-# Finding prime number using Seive of Eratosthenes algorithm
+# Finding prime number using Sieve of Eratosthenes algorithm

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub repo size](https://img.shields.io/github/repo-size/sumanrajsharma/get_prime)